yanggautier/exploradome_tangram/README.md

 - train.txt file (test.txt is optional here as well)

 ### 1. Setting up
+You can have a look at what configuration files you need to have in your local drive _`darknet`_ by looking this image (also available for yolov4)
 ![Yolov3 configuration files cheat sheet.jpg](http://blog.ibanyez.info/download/B20190410T000000072.png)

 You can download the cheat sheet [here](http://blog.ibanyez.info/download/B20190410T000000072.png)